-The food industry alas refines out most of these phytochemicals, rendering our supermarket diet dull and dangerous to health.
+The food industry alas refines out most of these phytochemicals, rendering a supermarket diet dull and potentially dangerous to health.

 It's important to enjoy them in as many different ways as possible.
-Generally raw foods would have more vitamin C for example, but it's interesting that the lycopene in tomatoes is released in far greater abundance if it is cooked in a small amount of fat.
+Generally raw foods would have more vitamin C for example, but it is interesting that the lycopene in tomatoes is released in far greater abundance if it is cooked in a small amount of fat.

 A wonderful cocktail of these carotenoids is to be had in eggs Florentine; lightly fry half an onion, garlic and tomato in butter.
 Toss on a pile of spinach and other mixed greens like kale; when steamed through, plop a couple eggs on the vegetables, and enjoy on 100% wholemeal, buttered toast.

 This delicious meal will contain allicin in the onion and garlic, lycopene in the tomato, lutein and zeaxanthin in the spinach and omega-3 in the egg yolks, especially if they come from free range hens.
 The generous blob of butter promotes the absorption of these phytochemicals, as does the fat in the eggs.